BeComputer-Scientist/BeComputer-Scientist/README.md

 Found and diagnosed a [`ReferenceError` bug](https://github.com/caret-collective/watch-history-exporter-for-amazon-prime-video/issues/48) in an open-source script, confirmed and merged within a couple hours.

-Freelance work, internship stuff, side projects.
-None of it's ever been one continuous streak, more on and off depending on what else is going on.
-Most of it's stayed private too.
+I take on freelance work, internship stuff, and side projects whenever life permits.
+Some of it is public; the rest is trapped behind NDAs, abandoned hard drives, or my complete failure to document things.
+I'm slowly fixing the last two, the GitHub graph is not the complete lore.

 <br/>